wiris/html-integrations/README.md

 ## Quick start

-Folow these instructions to use the libraries.
+Follow these instructions to use the libraries.

 ### Cloning